 “We don’t want to behave like a brand that’s always integrating some gimmick.
 We are a serious technical brand and we are serious about our products.
 This NFT is about how we can enrich the customer experience,” Pontroué said.

 The NFT is really the start of something bigger, though.
 Like others in the space, it’s the start of blockchain technology to bring transparency and traceability to the luxury watchmaker’s offerings.
 Last year saw Cartier along with Prada Group, LVMH, and OTB Group, announce blockchain efforts to bring more transparency to the jewelry and watch industries.

 “We don’t want to enter a new field if it is not proven to be an added value to our customers,” he says.
 “Technology for us is not the final goal.
 It’s a tool to enrich the customer journey in the Panerai world,” says Pontroué.

-In March, Panerai announced it was joining the Cartier and Kering-led Watches and Jewelry Initiative 2030 to develop shared sustainability objectives for global watch and jewelry brands.
+Last year, Panerai announced it was joining the Cartier and Kering-led Watches and Jewelry Initiative 2030 to develop shared sustainability objectives for global watch and jewelry brands.

 The brand is also bringing attention to the secondhand market and circular economy in a new partnership with pre-owned watch specialist Watchfinder & Co.

 “This is the time to learn, absorb, fail, recover, and the time for things to happen.
 We progressed from a concept watch last year (the ELab ID), to one that we could produce in volume (the eSteel), and an extension this year; in the next few years, our goal is to extend this practice to 75 percent of our assortment,” says Pontroué.